skip to content

 medical-devicesMinnesota's innovation is demonstrated by the high number of patents and rankings nationwide in a wide variety of technology fields.
 The state ranks:

-• 1st in electrotherapy-related patents per 1 million people
+• 3rd in prostheses-related patents per 1 million people

-• 1st in prostheses-related patents per 1 million people
+• 4th in water purification related patents per 1 million people

-• 5th in avionics-related patents per 1 million people
+• 5th in surgical-related patents per 1 million people

-• 4th in surgical-related patents per 1 million people
+• 6th in electrotherapy-related patents per 1 million people

 • 8th in sensor-related patents per 1 million people